How the dusty old op-ed pages became the red-hot outrage-generating machine of 2020

 Epstein’s op-ed became one of the most talked about, and most loathed, articles of the year.
 People took to social media to denounce it and him as misogynistic, condescending and contemptible.
 At last count, Epstein said he’d gotten 200 pieces of hate mail, many from women and many using sexist, homophobic or anti-Semitic slurs.
 Some urged him to die.

-“My reaction is one of great sadness,” he told The Post this week, sounding more rueful than rebuked.
+“My reaction is one of great sadness,” he told The Washington Post this week, sounding more rueful than rebuked.
 “I’m not sorry I wrote it at all.
-I’m just mildly depressed about how stupid it [the reaction] was.
+I’m just mildly depressed about how stupid [the reaction] was.
 What struck me is how people are so content to put labels on you — ‘you’re sexist,’ ‘you’re racist.’
 Well, labels aren’t thoughts.”

 The reaction to Epstein’s essay says much about his message, but it also says a few things about the form it came in, too.
 The uproar was another indication that op-eds — guest columns published on the page opposite a newspaper’s own editorials (hence, “op-ed”) still retain their power to provoke and outrage 50 years after the New York Times introduced a daily page devoted to them.